CYCOGS® Education Page on Basic Types of Robots

 The choice of mobility drive technology used in a robot is up to the designer, its targeted end use, costs, the level of desired mobility and speed of travel.

-It is hard to design suitability, maintainability and flexibility to meet current and future tasks while delaying obsolescence.
+It is challenging to design suitability, maintainability and flexibility to meet current and future tasks while delaying obsolescence.

 Just ponder the issues of robot mass related accelerations, rolling resistance and wheel slippage, which are the biggest mechanical “work